jcallaghan/The-Cookbook/recipes/prawn_alfredo.md

 ## Method:
 1. Add the pasta to a pan of boiling water and cook until al dente.
-2. Mix the prawns with some olive oil, grated garlic and seasoning to taste.
+1. Mix the prawns with some olive oil and seasoning to taste.
-3. Warm a pan with the butter.
+1. Melt some butter in a warming pan.
-4. While the pasta is cooking add the prawns to the hot pan until they are just cooked through
+1. While the pasta is cooking sauté the shallots and grated garlic until soft and golden.
+1. Add the prawns to the hot pan until they are just cooked through.
-5. Remove the prawns from the pan before adding the shallots and grated garlic and sauté in olive oil until soft and golden.
-6. If you want to add some heat, add the chilli flakes or paprika.
+1. If you want to add some heat, add the chilli flakes or paprika.
-7. Drain the pasta and wash with cold water.
-While the pasta sits in the strainer, stir in some olive oil to prevent it from sticking.
+1. Removen the pasta and drain but keep the starch water back.
-8. Add the white wine and a splash of lemon just and reduce.
+1. Add the white wine and a splash of lemon juice to the hot pan and reduce.
-9. Once the wine has reduced add the cream and simmer for 2-3 minutes.
+1. Once the wine has reduced add the cream and simmer for 2-3 minutes.
+1. Add a few spoons of starch water to thicken.
-10. Add the parmesan cheese and nutmeg.
+1. Add the parmesan cheese and nutmeg.
-11. Mix the cooked pasta and prawns until covered in the creamy alfredo sauce.
+1. Mix the cooked pasta and prawns until covered in the creamy alfredo sauce.
-12. Serve topped with some fresh parmesan and fresh parsley.
+1. Serve topped with some fresh parmesan and fresh parsley.

 ## See also:
 * [Prawn Thai Green Curry - Kitchen Garden Recipes]